unifiedjs/unifiedjs.github.io/src/create-a-plugin.md

 which is an optional function invoked each time a file is processed with a syntax tree and a virtual file.

-In this case, we wan’t to check the syntax tree of each processed file, so we do specify a transformer.
+In this case, we want to check the syntax tree of each processed file, so we do specify a transformer.

 Now you know the basics of plugins in unified.
 On to our case!